-Given the increasing rate of polarization in public perception and human belief, either due to new information (e.g., discovery of a new drug, or best practice) or due to changing circumstances (e.g., a global pandemic), understanding how to affect shifts in polarized attitudes is becoming increasingly important.
-Prior qualitative and quantitative research in the fields of attitude formation, deontology/utilitarian orientation, social consensus, and moral conviction indicate several key features that can inform how to best change polarized attitudes.
-However, many of these relationships have only been assessed through association and have not been empirically tested under experimental conditions.
-Furthermore, in theory, many of these features should interact with each other in significant ways, but these interactions have not been investigated either.
-For example, prior research on the interaction between social consensus and deontology indicates that higher levels of deontological orientation results in less conformation to social consensus (Pincus, 2014).
-However, Pincus was not able to directly manipulate the level of social consensus, thus this interaction has not been directly empirically tested.
-Thus, we are planning to bring together multiple related literatures to better understand the multifaceted approach to polarized belief change by testing several hypothetical interactions.
+Given the increasing rate of polarization in public perception and human belief, either due to new information (e.g., discovery of a new drug, or best practice) or changing circumstances (e.g., a global pandemic), understanding how to affect shifts in polarized attitudes is becoming increasingly important.
+Prior qualitative and quantitative research in the fields of attitude formation, social consensus, and moral conviction indicate several key features that can inform how to best change polarized attitudes.
+For example, prior research has shown that attitudes held with strong moral conviction are associated with an increase in resistance to the effects of social consensus (Skitka, 2005; Hornsey 2007).
+Thus, decreasing perceptions of moral conviction regarding an attitude object is a plausibly reasonable way to increase attitude change from a social consensus manipulation.
+However, the relationship between social consensus and moral conviction has only been assessed through association and has not been empirically tested under experimental conditions (Hornsey, 2003; Skitka, 2008; Wisneski, 2009; Aramovich, 2012; Conover, 2017).
+Our study wil be the first to manipulate both social consensus and moral conviction, thus allowing us to directly test the interaction between them.
+Our goal is synthesizing multiple related literatures to better understand polarized belief change by empirically testing several statistical interactions that in theory, should be relevant.
 We plan to propose a series of studies to determine: 1) How social consensus can be used to change polarized beliefs, 2) How moral conviction affects belief change, and 3) How changing levels of moral conviction interact with the effects of social consensus.

 Study 1